A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Results

-\hlm{Given that the duration of FST 180112 is short, its position is more than 100$^{\circ}$ away from the Sun, it is $15^{\circ}$ above the Galactic plane, and it is not associated with 4FGL sources, this transient is likely associated with either a GRB or an AGN flare.
-As we stated above, most of the AGN flares revealed with this VSSTW analysis has a duration longer than 6 hours.
+Given that the duration of FST 180112 is short, its position is more than 100$^{\circ}$ away from the Sun, it is $15^{\circ}$ above the Galactic plane, and it is not associated with 4FGL sources, this transient is likely associated with either a GRB or an AGN flare.
+As we stated above, most of the AGN flares revealed with this VSSTW analysis has a duration longer than six hours.
 Thus, FST 180112 is more likely associated with a GRB.
-We searched for a GRB occurred on 2018 January 12 in the internet resources, including SPI-ACS/INTEGRAL} \burl{https://gcn.gsfc.nasa.gov/integral\_spiacs.html}, \hlw{AstroSat CZTI} \burl{http://astrosat.iucaa.in/czti/?q=grb}, Konus-Wind \burl{http://www.ioffe.ru/LEA/kw/triggers/2018/index.html}, and CALET-GBM \burl{https://gcn.gsfc.nasa.gov/calet\_triggers.html}.
-The source, ``possible GRB 180112'', was seen on 2018 January 12 with SPI-ACS/INTEGRAL \burl{https://gcn.gsfc.nasa.gov/other/7990.integral\_spiacs} at \hlw{16:30:39} UTC, \hlw{AstroSAT CZTI} \burl{http://web.iucaa.in/~astrosat/czti\_grb/GRB180112A/AS1CZT\_GRB180112A\_10SECBIN\_lightcurves.pdf} at \hlw{16:30:38 UTC}, Konus-Wind \burl{http://www.ioffe.ru/LEA/kw/triggers/2018/kw20180112\_59351.html} at 16:29:11 UTC, and CALET-GBM \burl{https://gcn.gsfc.nasa.gov/other/1199809543.calet} at \hlw{16:29:08} UTC. \hlw{The light curves based on Konus-Wind data and CALET-GBM data look identical and show three separate peaks in the count rates, while the light curves based on SPI-ACS/INTEGRAL data and AstroSat data begin with the second peak.
-This fact explains the later start time of the transient recorded by SPI-ACS/INTEGRAL and AstroSat.} \hdm{No corresponding signal is present in the Fermi GBM Burst Catalogue} \burl{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigbrst.html} \hdm{and the Fermi GBM Trigger Catalogue} \burl{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigtrig.html}.
-The first of the five $\gamma$ rays reported in Table \ref{Tab12thJan} was recorded on 16:42:21 UT.
-The chance that FST 180112 and the event simultaneously observed with SPI-ACS/INTEGRAL, Konus-Wind, CALET-GBM, \hdm{and AstroSat} is a pure coincidence in time is about 1\% given the daily GRB detection rate \hlw{recorded} by these instruments.
+We searched for a GRB that occurred on 2018 January 12 in the internet resources, including the SPI-ACS/INTEGRAL,\footnote{\burl{https://gcn.gsfc.nasa.gov/integral_spiacs.html}} \hlw{AstroSat CZTI},\footnote{\burl{http://astrosat.iucaa.in/czti/?q=grb}} Konus-Wind,\footnote{\burl{http://www.ioffe.ru/LEA/kw/triggers/2018/index.html}} and CALET-GBM\footnote{\url{https://gcn.gsfc.nasa.gov/calet_triggers.html}} webpages.
+The source `possible GRB 180112' was seen on 2018 January 12 with SPI-ACS/INTEGRAL at 16:30:39 UTC,\footnote{\burl{https://gcn.gsfc.nasa.gov/other/7990.integral_spiacs}} \hlw{AstroSAT CZTI} at \hlw{16:30:38 UTC,}\footnote{\burl{http://web.iucaa.in/~astrosat/czti\_grb/GRB180112A/AS1CZT_GRB180112A\_10SECBIN\_lightcurves.pdf}} Konus-Wind at 16:29:11 UTC,\footnote{\burl{http://www.ioffe.ru/LEA/kw/triggers/2018/kw20180112\_59351.html}} and CALET-GBM at \hlw{16:29:08} UTC.\footnote{\burl{https://gcn.gsfc.nasa.gov/other/1199809543.calet}} \hlw{The light curves based on the Konus-Wind data and the CALET-GBM data look identical and show three separate peaks in the count rates, while the light curves based on the SPI-ACS/INTEGRAL data and the AstroSat data begin with the second peak.
+This explains the later start time of the transient recorded by SPI-ACS/INTEGRAL and AstroSat.} The probability \LEt{***probability? also below} that FST 180112 and the event simultaneously observed with SPI-ACS/INTEGRAL, Konus-Wind, CALET-GBM, \hdm{and AstroSat} is a pure coincidence in time is about 1\%, given the daily GRB detection rate \hlw{recorded} by these instruments.
+This probability is given by $\simeq f \Delta t$, where $f=1/24$ hour$^{-1}$ and the time interval between the signal detected by CALET-GBM and \textit{Fermi}-LAT, $\Delta t\sim1000$ seconds.